 In Manchester, last Saturday, there was rather more firmness in yarns and cloths suited to the India trade, buyers having operated to a fair extent in 40-inch shirtings and in 30's and 40's mule yarn.
 Hard twists for the Mediterranean markets were also in rather more demand.
 In other goods the market underwent little or no change.
-There was a moderate business in domestics, long cloths, and T cloths, at rather lower rates, but the comparative | The Bradford market is firm, and trade is unabsence of demand for the Levant affected the questionably healthy.
-Considerable animation has weights and qualities taken for the Eastern markets unfavourably.
-Printing cloths steadier in value, but the demand quiet.
-On Tuesday there was an tracts have been made for the ensuing month full unfavourable change in the market, in consequence of a decline in the value of cotton in Liverpool, the American advices showing large supplies and a disposition to part with them.
-In Liverpool, that day, there was a decline of 1/16d, per lb. upon the prices of the previous Friday, except for a few of the better descriptions.
+There was a moderate business in domestics, long cloths, and T cloths, at rather lower rates, but the comparative absence of demand for the Levant affected the weights and qualities taken for the Eastern markets unfavourably.
+Printing cloths steadler in value, but the demand quiet.
+On Tuesday there was an unfavourable change in the market, in consequence of a decline in the value of cotton in Liverpool, the American advices showing large supplies and a disposition to part with them.
+In Liverpool, that day, there was a decline of 1/16d. per lb. upon the prices of the previous Friday, except for a few of the better descriptions.
 The consequences in Manchester were, on the one hand, an increase of that caution which has restrained the action of the buyers of yarns and goods for several weeks back, and, on the other, a further weakening of confidence in prices among producers.
-The finer yarns above No. 80, which are relatively much cheaper than lower counts, and which are not affected by changes in American cotton, must be excepted from the pre-ceding statement.
-So also must 40 mule, both of the common and medium qualities, which are sustained by the recent purchases and the continued domand generally encourage consumption and increase for India.
+The finer yarns above No. 80, which are relatively much cheaper than lower counts, and which are not affected by changes in American cotton, must be excepted from the preceding statement.
+So also must 40 nucle, both of the common and medium qualities, which are sustained by the recent purchases and the continued demand for India.
 But spinnings from Nos.
-60 to 80,

-The greatest alteration is somewhat unfavourable. in that mercurial article 32 cop twist, which must be sold, if at all, id. to id. per lb. lower than it could have been a week back.
-Next in weakness are 4 to 12 mule and water and 20 and 30 water.
+60 to 80, stances both of consumer and producer.
+That the somewhat unfavourable.
+The greatest alteration is Manchester trade will speedily rally may be inferred in that mercurial article 32 cop twist, which must be sold, if at all, id. to id. per lb. lower than it could have been a week back.
+Next in weakness are 4 to to below, and it will be observed that, not withstanding | 12 mule and water and 20, and 30 water.
 Taking these several kinds along with such others of mule and water in bundles, warps, cops, and pincops, as constitute the great bulk of the production, the depreciation may be averaged at about 4d. per lb., not more.
-The following statement of the actual decline from the highest not nominal but real prices, before the commencement of the present subsidence, has been published:--
+The following statement of the actual decline from the highest not nominal but real prices, before the commencement of the present subsidence, has been published:-